 Chew sugar-free gum after you eat

 While every dentist you meet (including our doctors) will tell you that you can chew gum, you’ll need to make sure it’s sugar-free gum.
 Bad breath causing bacteria in your mouth feeds on sugar, so when you pop a piece of gum in your mouth after a meal, you could either help tame your bad breath or make it worse.

 Saliva is the mouth’s natural defense against plaque acids, and gum causes you to naturally salivate.
 Therefore, chewing sugar-free gum after a meal can help encourage your body’s natural fight against bad breath.

 Make sure you have healthy gums

 If you have bad breath accompanied by sore, tender, or red gums or gums that bleed easily, you may have gum disease.
 Gum disease causes bad breath because bacteria are being held in deep periodontal pockets in the gums near the teeth.
 Once these bacteria have settled in, Elizabethtown patients aren’t able to effectively clean their mouths and gums to rid themselves of their bad breath.
-Instead, you’ll need to see a dentist like those at Clagett Dental for professional treatment.
+Instead, you’ll need to see a dentist like those at Clagett Dental Solutions for professional treatment.

-Learn More Tips from Our Doctors at Clagett Dental in Elizabethtown
+Learn More Tips from Our Doctors at Clagett Dental Solutions in Elizabethtown

 If you’re struggling with bad breath and you just can’t seem to make it go away, be sure to call our Elizabethtown office today to book your appointment with a dentist for a thorough examination.
 With their knowledge, they’ll be able to find the source of your troubles and recommend further treatments to suit your individual needs.